scastlara/gene_finder/README.md

 **HUGO_synonyms_downloader.pl**
   - This script downloads a dictionary of gene synonyms from HGNC.
-You can change the source of the synonys, but you'll have to change gene_finder.pl to parse those correctly.
+You can change the source of the synonyms, but you'll have to change gene_finder.pl to parse those correctly.